c-jaenicke/i3-setup/README.md

 ## Hotkeys

-Cheat sheet for the most important apps in my i3 setup.
+Cheat sheet for the hotkeys in my i3 setup.

 ### i3